Protecting Your Assets as a Business Owner

 The asset protection benefit of an LLC is called a “charging order” and is a judicial remedy.
 A charging order protects the owner’s interest in a LLC from their personal liabilities.
 If a creditor receives a charging order, the creditor’s interest in the LLC is limited.
 The creditor will have the right to any distribution that is made from the LLC.
 However, the creditor is not entitled to any voting rights, thus will have no say in any management or liquidation decisions.

-Also, the level of protection that a charging order provides varies state by
+individual state law consequences.
+For example, C corporations considering conversion should look for the “built-in-gains tax” under IRC Section 1374.
+Also, the level of protection that a charging order provides varies state by state.

 There are various types of business agreements that can protect your business.
 Among them include a Non-Compete and Confidentiality Agreement, Buy-Sell Agreement, and a Deferred Compensation or Bonus Plan for certain employees.

 Few events can be as detrimental to a

 business as a key employee leaving and starting a similar business that serves as direct competition.
 The more important that employee is to your business, the more detrimental it can be.
 That is why it is important to have your employee sign a Non-Compete, starting with your most important employees and working your way down.
 As long as the agreement is considered reasonable under the law, the agreement will be enforceable.